 S4:Ep15 – Zavegepant for the Treatment of Migraine

 Voice-over: Welcome to Spotlight on Migraine hosted by the Association of Migraine Disorders.
 Join us for fresh perspectives by medical experts and advocates as we explore the spectrum of migraine and dig deeper into this complex disease.
-This episode is brought to you, in part, by our generous sponsors, Biohaven and Intel Pharmaceuticals.
+This episode is brought to you, in part, by our generous sponsors, Biohaven and Impel Pharmaceuticals.

 In this episode, Dr. Timothy Smith joins us to talk about zavegepant, a new option from the gepants class of medications that blocks CGRP.
 It is currently being studied as a nasal spray and oral gel cap for the acute and preventive treatment of migraine.

 Dr. Timothy Smith: Hello, everyone, this is Tim Smith from St. Louis.
 I’ll be talking with you today about zavegepant.
 It’s an investigational product that is undergoing research for treatment of migraine.
 You may have heard about some of the topline results from an acute nasal spray version of this product that has been recently published for acute therapy.
 But the product is also entering into studies for prevention.

 We’ll start by kind of framing things in the context of what’s been going on for the last few years, and I tell people that we’re in the middle of a 5-, maybe 6-year cycle of new treatment approvals.
 I think this began in 2018 or so with the CGRP monoclonals, and new products have been entering the market since that time and more to come.
 And you can see I’ve outlined that there is 7 new preventives, 11 new acute abortive therapies or combination therapies or new delivery system, and then some neuromodulation devices also coming to the market for migraine management.